Why Diversity Should Matter to You

 This university is ranked at #866 in male to female diversity nationwide.
 The undergraduate population is comprised of 753 males and 966 females.

 Explore Male/Female Diversity at Baker

-If available, the chart below will include the male to female distribution among Baker's faculty, as well as students.
+If available, the chart below will include the male to female distribution among Baker's undergraduate students.